• Skip to primary navigation

 Schedule My Free Consultation

-Employees who miss more than 3 days (or shifts) of work due to a work injury may qualify for wage loss benefits called temporary disability benefits.
-Typically, temporary disability or “wage loss” benefits will pay two-thirds (66.67 percent) of your regular salary up to a maximum amount allowable in the state of Colorado.
+Employees who miss more than 3 days (or shifts) of work due to a work injury or occupational illness may qualify for a type of wage loss benefits called temporary disability benefits.
+Typically, temporary disability benefits pay two-thirds (66.67%) of your average weekly wage (AWW) before the injury, up to a maximum amount that changes annually.

-However, many workers’ compensation insurers in Colorado try to find ways not to pay.
-They may argue that the doctor’s assessment isn’t correct and that you can actually work, or they may say your injury was caused by a non-work related event and is not covered – the possibilities are endless.
+Unfortunately, many workers’ compensation insurers in Colorado try to find ways not to pay.
+They may try to argue that you can actually work, or they may say your injury happened outside of work or was caused by a pre-existing condition, so it’s not covered—but that’s not necessarily true.

 Let’s be absolutely clear:

-Colorado workers’ compensation laws require most employers or their insurers to pay wage loss benefits if an on-the-job injury affects an employee’s paycheck in any way.
+Colorado workers’ compensation laws require most employers to provide wage loss benefits if an injury or illness at work prevents a worker from doing their job.
 This safeguard was put in place to protect injured workers from bankruptcy and financial ruin.

 Schedule your free workers’ comp case evaluation now.